At Least 6 Dead After Dust Storm Causes Ill. Crashes

 "The cause of the crashes is due to excessive winds blowing dirt from farm fields across the highway, leading to zero visibility," Starrick said.

-Winds at the time were gusting between 35 mph (56 kph) and 45 mph (74 kph), the National Weather Service said.
+Winds at the time were gusting between 35 mph and 45 mph, the National Weather Service said.

 "It's very flat, very few trees," meteorologist Chuck Schaffer said.
 "It's been very dry across this area really for the last three weeks.
 The farmers are out there tilling their fields and planting.
 The top layer of soil is quite loose."